 But I found it to be too much and within a couple weeks of quitting, I gained back all but two of the pounds I’d lost.

 I was so excited to have lost the weight, but I didn’t take advantage of the process.

 I didn’t take that time to change my dietary lifestyle, grow accustomed to eating differently and build a healthy habit that would sustain my weight loss no matter what time of day I ate.

-If you do not develop healthy habits for life you will never make it.
+If you do not develop healthy habits for life you will not make it.